 Let's start with the basics: YAML is supposed to be a superset of JSON.
 What that means is that a JSON file can be parsed by a YAML parser.
 And Nix itself generates JSON natively, after all, Nix can be imagined as "JSON with functions".

-To make things easier, I will assume that you have the nix-commands
+To make things easier, I will assume that you have the nix-commands and

-in your Nix configuration.
+flakes enabled as experimental-features in your Nix configuration.
 If not,

 go here.